mawinkler/playground-one/docs/getting-started/prepare.md

 az login --use-device-code
 ```

-Stopping the container is possible with `./pgoc stop`, to restart it just rerun `./pgoc start`.
+Stopping the container is possible with `./pgoc stop`, to start it again just run `./pgoc start`.

 > ***Note***: For the curious ones, here's the [Dockerfile](https://github.com/mawinkler/playground-one/blob/main/container/Dockerfile).